remmmi/WooCommerce-Cart-REST-API/readme.txt

 ### ⌨️ Join our growing community

-On Discord we have a community of developers, WordPress agencies and shop owners building the fastest and best headless WooCommerce stores with CoCart.
+On Discord, we have a community of developers, WordPress agencies, and shop owners building the fastest and best headless WooCommerce stores with CoCart.

 Come and [join our community](https://cocartapi.com/community/?utm_medium=website&utm_source=wpplugindirectory&utm_campaign=readme&utm_content=readmelink)